Things to Do in Bend Oregon for Your Next Weekend Trip

 Bend is a breathtaking small-town on the Deschutes River in Oregon.
 Surrounding the small city you’ll find the Cascade Mountains, hiking trails, an extinct volcano, and ski resorts!
 It’s an outdoor lover’s paradise and is perfect for a relaxing getaway!

 Below I’ve got everything you need to know for your weekend in Bend and some of my favorite things we did while we were there!

 While we’re at it, let’s be friends on Instagram!

 Coming from Boise, the drive to Bend is about 5 hours 20 mins through some desolate areas, which isn’t too bad if you have company.
 If you are one of my Idaho people reading this, just know that there are NO gas stations after you get to Burns, Oregon so be sure to fill up there.
 See other road trip options from Boise here.

 Most people fly into Redmond, Oregon and drive about 20 minutes to get to Bend.
 You can also fly into Portland and then drive for about 3 hours.

-Wall Street Suites – If you are looking for something modern and downtown, then try out the Wall Street Suites.
+If you are looking for something modern and downtown, then try out the Wall Street Suites.
 My friends raved about them and they have full kitchens and are dog friendly.
-They aren’t your traditional hotel, but the suites comes highly recommended.
+They aren’t your traditional hotel, but the suites come highly recommended.
 Check current prices here.

-The Oxford Hotel – This is probably the most luxurious of the hotels and is one of Bend’s signature Boutique hotels.
-They are located in the heart of Bend’s downtown and are also pet friendly.
+This is probably the most luxurious of the hotels and is one of Bend’s signature Boutique-hotels.
+They are located in the heart of Bend’s downtown and are also pet-friendly.
 See current prices here.

-Airbnb – This is a great option if you’re like me and love staying where the locals live.
-Here’s a code with a discount for your first stay on Airbnb!
+This is a great option if you’re like me and love staying where the locals live.

 WHAT TO DO DURING A WEEKEND TRIP TO BEND